tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories Description Add/README.md

 ## Changes

+* **2025-08-14**

+  * fixed issue with descriptions not displaying when Top Category Name Filter Visibility is off
+  * bumped version to 0.12.1

 * **2025-08-13**

   * moved options out of main code
-  * fixed issue with categories not displaying when title or breadcrumbs are off, make json call to get the categories
+  * fixed issue with descriptions not displaying when title or breadcrumbs are off, make json call to get the categories
   * bumped version to 0.12.0